nestorhealth/medfetch.js/medfetch/docs/getting-started.what-is-medfetch-js.md

     );
 }
 ```
-Uhh, is that more readable than the inlined version?
+...is that more readable than the inlined version?
 ```tsx:line-numbers {4-23}
 export default async function UsersTodosPage() {
     const todos = await getJsonData("todos");